bcgov/ols-geocoder/physical-address-conceptual-model.md

-# Conceptual Model of Physical Address
+# Conceptual Model of Physical Addressing

 Topics: fullAddress as business unique identifier, what is a physical address, difference from mailing address, uses, address fabric designs (Hwy 1 is the spine for Shuswap St N/S; together they form the quadrant boundaries in Salmon Arm), addresses in the real world, adding a sense of history, how is site location defined, how are sites and parcels related, how are sites related spatially to the earth,